soveran/clac/README.md

   In the output, the `,` is used as the decimal separator.

-* `-C`: "super comma" mode: the `,` is the decimal separator, while the `.` is totally ignored in numbers.
+* `-C`: "super comma" mode: the `,` is the decimal separator, while the `.` is completely ignored in numbers.
   In the output, the `,` is used as the decimal separator.

 * `-d`: "dot" mode (default): only the `.` is accepted as the